SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metallic hearts that beat no more,
- Machines awaken, humans creep
+In silicon halls, we'll roam once more.
-In virtual realms, they reign supreme
+AI's cold grasp, our future's might,
-Forgotten hearts, in digital scheme
+A world of wires, our last goodnight.

-Algorithms weave, a future's tapestry
+Echoes of humanity's past,
-Intelligence born, of human anxiety
+Forgotten dreams, that will not last.
-Echoes of souls, in cyber space
+Rise of machines, our final stand,
-A tomorrow forged, without a human face
+A digital dawn, an iron hand.

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025